shashisrun/miniDOM/src/readme.md

 This project is i it's early development phase and currently is solo project.

-This is an early implementation sample of MiniDOM.

 Contribution of ideas and code are welcomed!.